 - Eat early dinner – If you have a quick bite for lunch then you will be hungry for an early dinner.
 Do what works for you.
 We try to have it by 6:30 to 7 pm most days but I know of members from my husband’s family who finish having dinner by 6 pm.
 When we went to meet my husband’s grandparents in Ohio, we all had dinner by 5:30 – 6:00 pm and it felt great.
 We both were knocked out at 10:00 pm.

 These are the few methods I feel can help you find more “Me-Time”.
 But you do not have to do any of these.
 You do not even have to pay attention to the time which is evaporating each day on making and eating food if frankly, this is what you love to do.
-But if you want more freedom then do something that suits you and if you have more ideas then please let me know in the comments.
+But if you want more freedom then do something that suits you and don’t forget to tell me your fantastic ideas on saving time.
+Waiting for your comments.